 Professional Development

-The audit can be a form of education, and formal sessions are increasingly being recognized as an essential component of training in clinical skills.
-Consultants have a key role in postgraduate medical education.
-Training schemes based on learning by apprenticeship are often inadequate and pressure is incasing for regular appraisal of both trainer and trainee.
-The audit can make an important contribution to this procedure and is likely to become a requirement for the recognition of training posts.
-The clinical audit enables surgeons to benefit from peer review and feedback, from which they can maintain confidence in their practice abilities.
-Case study analysis clearly presents what has happened with patients admitted for care.
-Possible issues can be identified and alternative practices discussed.
-Surgeons should be aware of the pattern of their practice and their performance, so adjustments can be made to advance professional development and improve their services to the community.
+The audit can contribute to this procedure and will likely become required to recognize training posts.
+The clinical audit enables surgeons to benefit from peer review and feedback, which can help them maintain confidence in their practice abilities.
+Case study analysis presents what has happened with patients admitted for care.
+Possible issues can be identified, and alternative practices can be discussed.
+Surgeons should be aware of the pattern of their practice and their performance so adjustments can be made to advance professional development and improve their services to the community.

 -